List of tallest buildings in Toronto: 1890s–1950s

 The Great Fire of Toronto in 1904 destroyed a large section of downtown, but the city was quickly rebuilt.
 The intersection of King and Yonge streets became a site for some of Toronto's first skyscrapers.
 In 1906, the Trader's Bank Building was completed.
 At 55.4 m (182 ft) and 15 storeys, it was the tallest building in the city, in Canada, and in the British Commonwealth until the Royal Liver Building was completed in 1911.
 The building was innovative in its leasing arrangements; it was the first major Toronto building to introduce the New York system of leasing by the square foot.
 Already the height of new buildings in Toronto were met with controversy, drawing comparisons with New York City's skyline.
 One editorial in The Globe wrote that "if the skyscraper habit grows, as there is every indication it will... the lower end of Yonge Street and the central portion of King street will become dim sunless canyons such as one sees in the financial centre of New York."

 A 61 m (200 ft) height limit was introduced in 1907, which was short-lived, as the even taller Canadian Pacific Building was built in 1913, retaking the title as the tallest building in the Commonwealth.
-It served as the headquarters for the Canadian Pacific Railway, which was "enjoying a great time propserity" and wanted to incorporate its offices into a single location.
+It served as the headquarters for the Canadian Pacific Railway, which "was enjoying its greatest period of prosperity" and wanted to incorporate its offices into a single location.
 Its design has been described as Edwardian and Beaux-Arts.
 The Traders Bank of Canada, for which the Trader's Bank Building was built, would be acquired by the Royal Bank of Canada (RBC) in 1912.
 The RBC would later build the 89 m (292 ft), 20-storey Royal Bank Building at 8 Elm Street in 1915.